zeek/try-zeek/manager/static/examples/basics/exercise1/exercise/readme.markdown

 Now that we have types, operators, functions, loops and logic control we can go into a first exercise.

-As you have seen, Bro supports pattern matching.
+As you have seen, Zeek supports pattern matching.
 Pattern matching can be a powerful tool especially in the area of network debugging and security.
 Finding specific things in logs is an efficient way to make a change in many situations.